Special effects of Starship Troopers: Design

 Tippett Studio was mainly responsible for creating the Arachnid, or "bug", race.
 Phil Tippett had previously worked on Jurassic Park and it was that experience that influenced him to take on the more expansive project with Starship Troopers.
 Alongside Tippett, artist, engineer, and design expert, Craig Hayes, was suggested by Tippett to aid in designing the bugs, having previously worked with him on RoboCop to design the ED-209.
 The overall design process was collaborative, and involved Tippett, Hayes, producer Jon Davison, writer Ed Neumeier, and director Paul Verhoeven.
 The aliens, as described in Heinlein's novel, were "spider-like" but behaved like anthropomorphs and used weaponry such as guns.
 Although it was suggested that the aliens could be portrayed by actors in costumes and prosthetics, Verhoeven did not want the aliens to use guns, and he, alongside Neumeier, determined they should be large insects instead.
 Hayes and Tippett began an extended period of bug design, taking some influence from wildlife documentaries, and abandoned designs by Stampede Entertainment of the "Shrieker" creature from Tremors 2: Aftershocks (1996).
 Based on Verhoeven's requested aesthetic of hard-edged creatures that were not at all cute, but fast and vicious, Hayes developed many of the final designs with input from Tippett, although movement was not accounted for at this stage.
 Verhoeven stressed that Troopers was first and foremost a war film, Hayes' designs transformed the insects and their armaments into the equivalent of the faceless World War II Axis troops and exaggerated weaponry seen in old Hollywood propaganda films.
 Wanted to emphasize believability, make them familiar and as realistic as possible.
 The main directives were that the designs had to allow for dramatic situations and be believable.
-Verhoeven suggested the Arachnids be biologically organized along various military specialisations, and that their kind could breed whatever bug type was required as an organic weapon.
+Verhoeven suggested the Arachnids be biologically organized along various military specializations, and that their kind could breed whatever bug type was required as an organic weapon.
 Consideration was given to their social framework, based on insects such as bees that would have drones, workers, queens.